fredhallgren/nystrompca/README.md

 #### Unit and integration tests

-The unit tests and integration tests are located in `nystrom_pca/test` and can be run with `pytest` or `nose`, e.g. on Linux/MacOS do
+The unit tests and integration tests are located in the folder `test/` and can be run with `pytest` or `nose`, e.g. on Linux/MacOS do

 ```bash
 $ pytest test/